-In particular, we focus on how the offshoring of intermediate inputs by French manufacturing firms affects the employment of skilled workers relative to unskilled workers in their French plants.
-We uncover the following set of novel empirical facts: (i) Low-productivity firms obtain their inputs domestically and display litte variation in their domestic skill intensity in comparison with offshoring firms. (ii) Medium-productivity firms offshore the production of skill-intensive inputs to skill-abundant locations and are more labor intensive than low-productivity firms in their domestic production. (iii) High-productivity firms additionally import labor-intensive inputs from labor-abundant locations and are more skill intensive than non-importers.
-Moreover, the surge in imports from labor-abundant countries that has taken place between the mid-1990s and the mid-2000s has been accompanied by a sizable increase in the domestic skill intensity of French firms that import from these locations.
-The skill intensity of firms importing from skill-abundant countries has remained instead constant over this period.
+Medium-productivity firms offshore the production of skill-intensive inputs to skill-abundant locations and are more labor intensive than low-productivity firms in their domestic production. (iii) High-productivity firms additionally import labor-intensive inputs from labor-abundant locations and are more skill intensive than non-importers.
+Moreover, the surge in imports from labor-abundant countries that took place between the mid-1990s and the mid-2000s has been accompanied by a sizable increase in the domestic skill intensity of French firms that import from these locations.
+The skill intensity of firms importing from skill-abundant countries has instead remained constant over this period.

-Our empirical analysis is guided by a simple model with heterogeneous firms (Melitz, 2003) and trade in intermediate inputs.
+Our empirical analysis is guided by a simple model featuring heterogeneous firms (Melitz, 2003) and trade in intermediate inputs.
 The latter differ in their relative factor intensities and source countries have relative factor prices inversely related to their factor abundance.
 Firms are heterogeneous in terms of productivity, and offshoring of intermediates requires the payment of per-input fixed offshoring costs.
 Firms must therefore weigh the reduction in their marginal costs resulting from offshoring, say, a labor-intensive input to a labor-abundant country against the fixed costs implied by such a decision.
-Higher firm-level productivity implies that a given cost reduction from offshoring yields larger gains in variable profits.
+Higher firmlevel productivity implies that a given cost reduction from offshoring yields larger gains in variable profits.